Best Submersible Sump Pumps (Buying Guide + Specs)

 Wayne CICDU800 offers a great performing pump at a price that’s hard to beat.
 Equipped with a 1/2 HP motor, it puts out up to 3840 GPH of water at 10 feet.
 Perfect for basements with some serious amounts of water coming in.

 This is a top of the line Wayne pump with cast iron construction for extra durability.
-A workhorse that can take a beating even in the toughest environments, with a heavily-tested float switch that doesn’t stick.
-It’s an awesome pump in almost every aspect.
+A workhorse that can take a beating even in the toughest environments, with a float switch design intended for consistent cycling when properly installed and maintained.
+It is a strong performer in many residential heavy-flooding setups.

 Its only weakness is its own power.
 This is a strong pump, and when people install it in a 5-gallon basin, it will destroy itself.
 Give it enough space though and you have one formidable pump at your disposal for years.